xavierog/moulti/examples/README.md

 - pass-concurrency: display 8 (actually `$MOULTI_PASS_CONCURRENCY`) steps running `ping localhost` concurrently
 - progressbar: track the generation of 10 SSH keys using a progress bar
 - python-checks: run linters on Moulti code; to be executed from the parent directory
+- scoreboard: display the scores of two teams (home and guest) next to each other, along with a timer in the center of the screen; this unusual layout is achieved through `MOULTI_CUSTOM_CSS`
 - social-preview: display 4 steps using toilet, ping and bat -- used to generate Moulti's social preview picture

 ## Compatibility matrix